The Rapids-Rider's Brides (1923 film)

-The Rapids-Rider's Brides (Koskenlaskijan morsian) is a 1923 Finnish silent film directed, written, and produced by Erkki Karu.
+The Rapids-Rider's Brides (Koskenlaskijan morsian, Forsfararens brud) is a 1923 Finnish silent film directed, written, and produced by Erkki Karu.
 The film is based on the 1914 novel of the same name by Väinö Kataja.
 It was Karu's first feature-length film.

 The film was shot at Suomi-Filmi's studio on Vironkatu in Helsinki as well as on location in the village of Tapola in Iitti and at Mankala Rapids, where the Mankala Hydroelectric Plant was later built in 1950.
 It was the most popular Finnish film of the 1920s and was exported to around ten countries, including Japan.
 The film premiered on 1 January 1923, at Kino-Palatsi in Helsinki.

 The film was a commercial success, being sold to multiple countries.